sighupio/fury-kubernetes-on-premises/examples/playbooks/README.md

 Now that all the prerequisites are installed, we can provision the Kubernetes master and worker nodes.

-The `3.cluster.yml` playbook needs some variables to be set in the `hosts.ini` file, double-check that everything is ok.
+The `3.cluster.yml` playbook needs some variables to be set in the `hosts.yaml` file, double-check that everything is ok.
+There is also a commented example of the fields and variables needed to install etcd on separated nodes.

 Run the playbook with: